Malik Tillman: Who is the Bayern Munich forward called up to the USMNT?

 Being a two-hour drive from home as opposed to in a different country 1,000 miles away may have helped swing the deal, but so too did the fact that young Malik was also offered a place at the FC Bayern Campus.

-Timothy, now 21, returned to Fürth at the start of this season after a fruitless spell on loan at Nürnberg; Malik, as we have seen, appears to be on a rather different trajectory.
+Timothy, 23, returned to Fürth at the start of the 2020/21 campaign after a fruitless spell on loan at Nuremberg and is a first-team regular.
+Malik, as we have seen, appears to be on a similarly upward trajectory.

 What they're saying